 This section outlines the need for a range of consultation on Cabinet and Cabinet committee papers and the process for consultation, including:

-- the process for departmental consultation, which includes consultation with the Department of the Prime Minister and Cabinet (DPMC), the Public Service Commission (PSC) and the Treasury, on matters of general importance, on the impact on population groups, and on other cross-government issues
+- the process for agency consultation, which includes consultation with the Department of the Prime Minister and Cabinet (DPMC), the Public Service Commission (PSC) and the Treasury, on matters of general importance, on the impact on population groups, and on other cross-government issues

 - the process for consultation with interest groups